smashmath/smashmath/_projects/firstordersystemsquick.md

 ### General Observations

-Before we go and find the eigenvalues specifically, here are some things we can say about the behavior of the solutions just by inspection of the matrix's trace and determinant:
+Before we go and find the eigenvalues specifically, here are some things we can say about the behavior of the solutions just by inspection of a $$2\times2$$ matrix's trace and determinant:

 1. If $$\det(A)<0$$, then the origin will be a saddle point (and the eigenvalues are real)
 2. If $$\operatorname{tr}(A)>0$$, then the system is unstable